Long finned Albacore, Tunny

 Vessels in the fishery are typically 12-24 m in length, operating with crews of 2-5, with a holding capacity of 3 to 20 t (held on ice).
 Being seasonal, albacore fishing usually forms only one of several fishing activities for the vessels involved.

-Albacore tuna are considered as a highly migratory species.
+Albacore tuna are considered a highly migratory species.
 As such the key components of the governance and fisheries management relevant to this troll fishery include both the WCPFC and the New Zealand Government.

 The MSC certificate covers all New Zealand vessels permitted by Fisheries New Zealand to fish for albacore in the NZ fisheries waters using troll gear.
 Roughly 90% of albacore tuna caught in New Zealand is caught using this method.
 Albacore was first certified in 2011 and re-certified in 2017.